 Tens of thousands of people have been forced from their homes in the Tigray region of northern Ethiopia and have fled across state and international borders in search of refuge.

-As the crisis in Tigray drags on, the situation for millions of people inside Tigray is becoming more and more dire.
-Tearfund is continuing to talk with local partners about what further support we can provide to enable them to respond to the needs of those impacted by this terrible conflict.
+As the crisis in Tigray persists, the situation for millions of people inside Tigray is becoming increasingly dire.
+Tearfund is continuing to work with local partners to assess the needs of the communities impacted by the protracted conflict.

 During times of humanitarian crises people, especially Australians, feel compelled to give generously.
 When disasters strike, people often ask Tearfund whether we can accept goods for those who have suffered, and send them to our local partner organisations.
 While we are always grateful for offers of support and we recognise that people respond from their hearts and out of compassion, sending goods is rarely the best way to support those in need overseas.
 The website https://donateresponsibly.org/ explains more.